Skip to Content

 ** The Northern Ireland Department of Health introduced a mandatory clinical placement levy for all new international medical students commencing study at the University from 2019/20 onwards.

-Following a recent review of the clinical placement levy by the Department of Health, the levy will increase to £11,500 for students commencing in the 2024/25 academic year.
-The levy of £11,500 is payable in each year of study to cover access to clinical placements in the Northern Ireland Health and Social Care system.
+The levy is payable in each year of study to cover access to clinical placements in the Northern Ireland Health and Social Care system.
 The clinical placement levy is not included in the tuition fee quoted above and is payable in addition to the fee quoted in each of the 5 years of study.

 Please note, the clinical placement levy is reviewed regularly and is subject to change.